"It's really simple. You bring two sides together. They fight. A lot of them die. But those who survive are stronger, faster and better."

 of the way species work, not a prescription

-for what species should live and die.
+for which species should live or die.
 See Appeal to Nature

 for the fallacy of using "nature" to prescribe any behaviour (moral, immoral or not), and also see the Analysis page for this trope